U.S. Route 209

 US 209 is one of the original highways in the 1926 U.S. Highway System plan.
 The route was initially an intrastate highway contained entirely within Pennsylvania.
 It began at an intersection with US 11 (now US 22 / US 322) in Clarks Ferry (east of Duncannon) and ended at US 6 in Milford.
 US 209 was extended northward to US 9W in Kingston, New York, in April 1935 and truncated to Millersburg, Pennsylvania, by 1938.
 The portion of US 209 in New York north of Port Jervis was previously designated as US 6 from 1926 to 1928, U.S. Route 6N from 1928 to 1933, and New York State Route 279 from 1933 to 1935.

 US 209 was realigned onto limited-access highways in two locations along its routing during the 1950s.
 The first is in the Stroudsburg, Pennsylvania, area.
 Originally just a bypass of Stroudsburg, a portion of this expressway is now also part of Interstate 80 (I-80) while another portion is now also part of PA 33, with the southern end and the portion between I-80 and PA 33 still just US 209.
 The second is in the Kingston, New York, area.
-Serving as a bypass of Kingston that connects to the Kingston-Rhinecliff Bridge, the highway begins west of Kingston along US 209 south of NY 28 in the town of Ulster and ends north of Kingston, at a cloverleaf interchange with US 9W and NY 199, still in the town of Ulster.
+Serving as a bypass of Kingston that connects to the Kingston- Rhinebeck area Kingston-Rhinecliff Bridge, the highway begins west of Kingston along US 209 south of NY 28 in Ulster and ends north of Kingston, at a cloverleaf interchange with US 9W and NY 199, still in Ulster.
 This also serves as the current northern terminus of US 209, replacing the old terminus at US 9W in Downtown Kingston.
 When the expressways were finished, US 209's former routing through downtown Stroudsburg was redesignated as US 209 Business, and NY 28 was extended over US 209’s former alignment through downtown Kingston.